willfaught/paige/README.md

 file_edit_url = "" # Example is "https://github.com/willfaught/paige/edit/master/content/%s"
 keyword_style = "text" # Must be "text" or "pills"
-math = false # Enable math typesetting site_title = "" # Appears above the menu, above the site description, if set site_description = "" # Appears above the menu, below the site title, if set style = "" # CSS included at the end of the stylesheet, before style-last.css
+math = false # Enable math typesetting menu_style = "links" # Must be "links", "pills", "tabs", or "underline" site_title = "" # Appears above the menu, above the site description, if set site_description = "" # Appears above the menu, below the site title, if set style = "" # CSS included at the end of the stylesheet, before style-last.css